APPLE INDEX BELOW, APPLES THAT ARE IN SEASON HERE AT THE STORE & ONES THAT ARE COMING SOON FALL 2024

 SWEET CRISP ASIAN PEAR APPLES (IN STOCK)Description/Taste: Hosui Asian pears are the most common variety of Asian pears.
 They are round in shape with brown skin that has tiny white speckles.
 The Hosui Asian pear is sweet and juicy with a brandy arom…

-SWEET CRISP ASIAN PEAR APPLES (IN STOCK)
+SWEET CRISP ASIAN PEAR APPLES (Coming sometime this fall 2024)

 Description/Taste: Hosui Asian pears are the most common variety of Asian pears.
 They are round in shape with brown skin that has tiny white speckles.
 The Hosui Asian pear is sweet and juicy with a brandy aroma.
 It's very versatile and easy to use.